eProsima/Fast-DDS/examples/C++/DDS/DynamicHelloWorldExample/README.txt

 To launch this test open two different consoles:

-In the first one launch: DDSDynamicHelloWorldExample publisher (or DDSDynamicHelloWorldExample.exe publisher on windows).
+In the first one launch: ./DDSDynamicHelloWorldExample publisher (or DDSDynamicHelloWorldExample.exe publisher on windows).
-In the second one: DDSDynamicHelloWorldExample subscriber.
+In the second one: ./DDSDynamicHelloWorldExample subscriber.

 In this example, the publisher loads a type from the XML file "example_type.xml".
 The publisher shares the TypeObject so another participants can discover it.